Simulating a Two-Dimensional Array in PL/SQL

 mytabtype IS TABLE OF NUMBER INDEXED BY BINARY_INTEGER;

-FUNCTION read_mytable (x IN NUMBER,
+x IN NUMBER,

-y IN NUMBER) RETURN NUMBER IS
+array_value IN NUMBER) IS

 BEGIN